Youssef-14/Zrayeb-Project/README.md

 The Auth Microservice is responsible for user authentication and authorization, including user registration, login, and logout.

-### School Microservice
+### Tourisme Durable Microservice

-The School Microservice manages school-related data and operations, including adding, updating, and retrieving school records.
+The Tourisme Durable Microservice manages school-related data and operations, including adding, updating, and retrieving balades ( en francais ) records.

 ## Inter-Service Communication